Legal UK requirements for food and drink labelling

 - Intentionally used allergens or allergen derivatives need to be highlighted in some manner.

-- Special storage conditions and/or conditions of use
+- Special storage conditions and/or conditions of use such as refrigerate once opened and eat with so many days.

 - Name or business name and address of the food business operator (Manufacturer, Retailer or Packer)